 Paddle shifters let drivers electrically shift their vehicle's automatic transmission.
 Rather than the traditional clutch pedal and gear-shift lever on a manual transmission, drivers with an automatic transmission simply pull on the paddle itself to manually change gears.

-On most vehicles, the paddle on the right will upshift (shift to a higher gear when you're speeding up) while the paddle on the left will downshift (shift to a lower gear when you're slowing down).
+On most vehicles, the right paddle will upshift (shift to a higher gear when you're speeding up) while the paddle on the left will downshift (shift to a lower gear when you're slowing down).

 Vehicles with paddle shifters are fully automatic -- they'll shift on their own if you leave the paddles alone.